lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 1.** *Even to such as are of a clean heart.* Purity of heart is the characteristic note of God's people.
 Heart purity denominates us the Israel of God; it makes us of Israel indeed; "but all are not Israel which are of Israel."
 Ro 9:6.
 Purity of heart is the jewel which is hung only upon the elect.
 As chastity distinguishes a virtuous woman from an harlot, so the true saint is distinguished from the hypocrite by his heart purity.
 This is like the nobleman's star or garter, which is a peculiar ensign of honour, differing him from the vulgar; when the bright star of purity shineth in a Christian's heart it doth distinguish him from the formal professor....
 God *is good* to the pure in heart.
 We all desire that God should be good to us; it is the sick man's prayer: "The Lord be good to me."
 But how is God good to them?
 Two ways.

-1\.To them that are pure all things are sanctified, Tit 1:15: "To the pure all things are pure; " estate is sanctified, relations are sanctified; as the temple did sanctify the gold and the altar did sanctify the offering.
+1\.
+To them that are pure all things are sanctified, Tit 1:15: "To the pure all things are pure; " estate is sanctified, relations are sanctified; as the temple did sanctify the gold and the altar did sanctify the offering.
 To the unclean nothing is clean; their table is a snare, their temple devotion a sin.
 There is a curse entailed upon a wicked man (De 28:16), but holiness removeth the curse, and cuts off the entail: "to the pure all things are pure."

-2\.The clean hearted have all things work for their good.
+2\.
+The clean hearted have all things work for their good.
 Ro 8:28.
 Mercies and afflictions shall turn to their good; the most poisonous drugs shall be medicinal; the most cross providence shall carry on the design of their salvation.
 Who, then, would not be clean on heart? *Thomas Watson.*

 **Verse 2.** *But as for me.* Literally, it is, *And I,* which ought to be read with emphasis; for David means that those temptations which cast an affront upon the honour of God, and overwhelm faith, not only assail the common class of men, or those who are endued only with some small measure of the fear of God, but that he himself, who ought to have profited above all others in the school of God, had experienced his own share of them.
 By thus setting himself forth as an example, he designed the more effectually to arouse and incite us to take great heed to ourselves. *John Calvin.*